TMS for Aspergers: Understanding Social Cues One Step at a Time

 Background of Asperger’s Syndrome

 Now that you know a little bit about Asperger’s syndrome and how to properly distinguish it between social anxiety disorder and autism, you should know when it was first discovered and researched on.
-In the 1940s, Vietnamese pediatrician Hans Asperger was observing young boys that were on the autism spectrum that had normal intelligence, but were quiet and lacked social skills.
+In the 1940s, Austrian pediatrician Hans Asperger was observing young boys that were on the autism spectrum that had normal intelligence, but were quiet and lacked social skills.

 Asperger first referred to this disorder as “autistic psychopathy,” but described the children that he was observing as “little professors”, because they showed an intense focus on an interest that they had.
 Because of their intense interest in something, this resulted in them having a difficult time to reciprocate normal conversations.
 His extensive work resolved in the founding and understanding of Asperger’s and what it is known as today.